-BAMYAN CITY, Bamyan Province – On a neat patch of land enclosed by a chain-link fence just outside of Bamyan city center, Aminullah, 52, and his three employees are busy tending to his crops.
+BAMYAN CITY, Bamyan Province – On a neat patch of land enclosed by a chain-link fence near Bamyan city, Aminullah is busy tending to his crops.

-Although the farm in Sar Asyab village is just 2 jeribs (0.4 hectares), it keeps the four men busy because of its adoption of high-density planting.
+The farm keeps the four men busy because of its adoption of high-density planting.
 Amin grows a variety of flowering and root vegetables, such as cabbage, lettuce, cucumber, and white radish, between his 450 apple trees.

 Today, Amin is teaching his workers how to spray the apple trees to protect them against disease, a technique he learned from National Horticulture and Livestock Project (NHLP) staff, who taught him the techniques of high-density planting as well provided the necessary medicine to spray the trees.

 More importantly, high-density farming shows farmers without much land that they also can make a living from farming, contrary to the common belief that successful farming is land intensive.